kenoma/Rebus.LiteDb/README.md

 # Rebus.LiteDb
-An implementations of persistant storages for Rebus
+An implementations of persistant storages for Rebus (https://github.com/rebus-org/Rebus) on LiteDb (https://github.com/mbdavid/LiteDB)

 WIP: Timeouts storage is not implemented yet